Phillrb/atari_wcc_core_proto/README.md

 ## Project Goals and Methodology
 - The VHDL code is designed to closely resemble the original schematics for maximum traceability and historical accuracy.
 - All standard TTL logic is implemented as 74 series ICs (e.g., LS02, LS04, etc.) and saved in the `74LS` directory.
+- Other ICs are saved in the `IC` directory.
-- Each 74 series IC is defined as a VHDL component, with ports and instance names matching the real IC pinout and PCB location.
+- Each IC is defined as a VHDL component, with ports and instance names matching the real IC pinout and PCB location.
 - Pin connections in port maps are labeled to reflect both the pin number and the signal it connects to, aiding cross-referencing with the schematic.
 - Individual VHD files will be created to represent each circuit as descibed by the manual.
 - The file [Goal_IV_TM-035.pdf](Goal_IV_TM-035.pdf) is the original manual and schematics.